Nikon F

 U.S. Bank Tower (Los Angeles) Nikon F, 50mm f/1.4 Nikkor-S, Tri-X, 2017.

-The Nikon F and the Leica
+My two favorite 35mm cameras: the Nikon F and the screw mount Leica

 The 35mm cameras that I use most are Nikon Fs and screw-mount Leicas.
 The Leica is smaller, quieter, and has an unmatched solid feel.
 The Nikon F is far easier to use, though, and there are a lot more lenses available today in good condition.
 With the screw-mount Leica, the viewfinder is tiny which makes precise photo composition more difficult, and the Leica’s rangefinders are dimmer, so focusing is more time-consuming.